lupyuen/lupyuen.github.io/src/dsi.md

 -   Implications of a RAM-less Display Controller

--   What is PinePhone's Timing Controller (TCON)
+-   What are PinePhone's Display Engine (DE) and Timing Controller (TCON)

 _Why are we doing this?_